kekewang/hawkfalcons/source/_posts/install-shadowsocks.md

 ## Quick Start

 ### Install pip
 pip is the python package management tool.
-This article will use the python version of shadowsocks, this version of shadowsocks has been published to the pip, so we need to pip order to install it.
+This article will use the python version of shadowsocks, this version of shadowsocks has been published to the pip, so we need to use pip command to install it.

 Install the pip by executing the following command in the console:
 ``` bash